41 Of The Best Things To Do In Romania

 Instagram fanatics and professional photographers will surely want to visit the so-called Tunnel of Love on their to-do lists.
 Located in the town of Obreja in western Romania, this extraordinary place is an abandoned section of an old railway.
 The railroad runs through a lush, green tunnel created by bushes and trees.
 Light filtering through the leaves makes for fantastic photo opportunities.
 Pure magic!

-What To Do In Romania – Moldova Region
+What To Do In Romania – Top Attractions In The Moldova Region

 A remarkable scenery will open up in front of you as you go hiking around the Bicaz Gorges.
-Keep in mind that the Ceahlau mountains are wilder and less accessible than other mountains in the country.
+Remember that the Ceahlau Mountains are wilder and less accessible than other mountains in the country.

-The fortress was rebuilt for visitors to get a clear image of how the place was supposed to look.
-Even so, there is a clear line between the ruins and the new construction, so you always know when you lay your hand on rocks that have been there for centuries.
+The fortress was rebuilt so visitors could get a clear image of how the place was supposed to look.
+Even so, there is a clear line between the ruins and the new construction, so you always know when you touch rocks that date back centuries. versus the new ones.

 Things To Do In Romania – Maramures Region